Mr Wilder & Me: Reception

 The novel was generally well received.
 Alex Preston, writing for The Observer, described it, along with Middle England, as being part of the 'renaissance of Jonathan Coe' after some disappointing novels, and concluded that it was "as good as anything he's written".
 Writing for The Scotsman, Allan Massie described it as "a bittersweet delight with a dark and horrible background", while Mark Lawson in The Guardian wrote that 'Wilder, charismatically wise-cracking but haunted by history, and Diamond, agonised by the lengthy complexity of turning words into pictures, give the book the feel of a real movie memoir.'

+Film Adaptation

 As of 2022, a film version is in preparation directed by Stephen Frears with the novel being adapted by Christopher Hampton.
 Wilder will be played by Oscar winner Christoph Waltz, who, like the director, was born in Austria.
+In February 2024, it was announced that Maya Hawke, John Turturro, and Jon Hamm would join Waltz as Calista, I. A. L. Diamond, and William Holden, respectively.